ChuyiGuo/Final_Project/README.md

 [0.059, 0.899, 0.0005, 0.013, 0.0005, 0.002, 0.008, 0.003, 0.014, 0.001]

 Assume within each interval, the exact travel distance follows a uniform distribution.
 Each travel distance range is randomly picked first with the above probabilities.
-Then randomly pick a value within an range as the travel distance for a passenger.
+Then randomly pick a value within the range as the travel distance for a passenger.

 **Fare type:**